Audrey-Hermans/blog/_posts/2025-06-18-play-for-others.md

 ### Playing vs. Performing

 I first experienced this freedom with the hitoyogiri.
-There’s something effortless about letting the music breathe —instant to instant, without shape or agenda.
+There’s something effortless about letting the music breathe -instant to instant, without shape or agenda.

 *Short pause.*

 But with the shakuhachi, I felt trapped: an aesthetic cage crammed with endless technical demands.
-My poor flute was innocent —-*yet I blamed every missed note on myself*.
+My poor flute was innocent —*yet I blamed every missed note on myself*.

 Over time, I saw that the instruments weren’t the real issue.
 It was the environment I brought with me.